BuddyHawley/BuddyHawley/README.md

 				Things im like really interested in
-		Tally hall (and Cojum dip i love cojum di), Objectified (I LOVE THIS COMIC SM), Michael Vey, Omori, Faith the unholy trinity, uh idk I dont like a lot of things (Im not rlly in any fandoms so I guess it wouldnt rerally matter)
+		Tally hall (and Cojum dip i love cojum di), Objectified (I LOVE THIS COMIC SM), Michael Vey, Omori (i lovei lovei love i), Faith the unholy trinity. uh idk I dont like a lot of things (Im not rlly in any fandoms so I guess it wouldnt rerally matter)

  	Im not mean...
 I swear.....
 I like having converssyionds